WA Task Force on Social Equity in Cannabis - Public Meeting

 • The task force’s function was to “make recommendations to LCB including but not limited to establishing a social equity program for existing retail licenses,” and to “make additional recommendations to LCB, beyond the social equity program” to increase equity in the industry “more broadly.”
 Moreover, the task force would “advise the governor and the legislature on policies related to the social equity program, and that is very broad language” Hoff observed, clarifying that further recommendations could require executive or legislative approval.

 • Hoff called attention to the 18 members on the task force and how state agencies, licensees, and community groups had been included “as appointed by the legislature.”
 Task force members could invite “advisory participants” who would have “the ability to inform and provide guidance” to the group.
-She mentioned that task force staffing would come from the Washington State Governor's Interagency Council on Health Disparities but the state’s Office of Equity would “take on that responsibility” once they were funded.
+She mentioned that task force staffing would come from the Washington State Governor's Interagency Council on Health Disparities but the Washington State Office of Equity would “take on that responsibility” once they were funded.

 • Hoff was “the only dedicated staff” for the task force, but Elise Rasmussen, Project Manager for the “just finished” Washington State Environmental Justice Task Force would support the task force through the end of 2020 “to help us get started.”
 Judy Edwards, a WSLCB Administrative Assistant, would dedicate “20% of her time to support this task force” with technical and “administrative tasks...for the next four to six months.”